Justin Burke, Publisher & Executive Director

 Ayder joined Eurasianet in 2002, initially as a coordinator and translator.
 He has worked for Internews, one of the world's largest media-support NGOs; was a regular contributor for 77WABC, New York’s top-rated talk radio station; and has worked with several other international media outlets.

 Peter Leonard, Central Asia Editor @Peter__Leonard

 Peter has been Eurasianet’s Central Asia editor since 2015.
 Prior to that he worked as Ukraine bureau chief for the Associated Press (AP).
 Between 2009 and 2013, he served as Central Asia correspondent for the AP.
 Peter speaks Russian, Italian, Maltese, passable French and very basic Tajik.

 Joanna is the Central Asia correspondent for The Economist based in Almaty and author of Dark Shadows: Inside the Secret World of Kazakhstan.
 She has been living in Central Asia since 2001: first in Uzbekistan, where she worked for BBC Monitoring, and since 2005 in Kazakhstan.
 She has been reporting for Eurasianet since 2006, and her reporting on Central Asia has also featured in outlets including the Guardian and Independent newspapers and Foreign Policy and POLITICO magazines.

 David Trilling, Managing Editor @dtrilling

 David has been Eurasianet’s managing editor since early 2018.
 From 2008 to 2015 he was Central Asia editor.
-He is a former correspondent for The Economist and was a 2016 Knight-Bagehot Fellow at Columbia University.
+He was a correspondent for The Economist and a 2016 Knight-Bagehot Fellow at Columbia University.
 In the early 2000s, David helped build a network of community radio stations in Afghanistan.

 Eurasianet also works closely with several contributors who publish anonymously for their safety.